ruoso/perl6-web-multi-dispatch/README.md

 ## How do I get a link to an action?

- * Because the action dispatching is done by the language itself via recursion, there's not enough meta-data available on how
+ * Because the action dispatching is done by the language itself via recursion, there's not enough meta-data available on how the recursion may proceed.
+ * You can, however, use the context objects to implement that, since you will end up building a tree of objects where the inner contexts hold references to the outer contexts.